BenjaminBatte/host-monitor/docs/usage.md

 ![Real-time host status grid](images/hosts_status.png)

 ## Export Data
-Download historical uptime and latency metrics for reporting or analysis via the **Export to CSV** button.
+Download historical uptime and latency metrics for reporting or analysis via the **Export Report** button.

 ## Copy Details Quickly
 Click the copy-to-clipboard button on any host card to instantly copy its connection details.